fbpx

 In my opinion, if you’ve been eating a high-carb diet all of your life, your body is sufficiently adapted to using carbs.
 There is no need to remind the body how it’s done every couple of days.

-Can I use Lumen together with intermittent fasting?
+Can you use Lumen together with intermittent fasting?

 Absolutely!
-I fast intermittently on a daily basis, and Lumen even encourages you to fast for at least 12 hours overnight.
+I leverage intermittent fasting on an almost daily basis, and Lumen even encourages you to fast for at least 12 hours overnight.

-Can Lumen help me achieve my fitness goals?
+Can Lumen help you achieve your fitness goals?

 Lumen doesn’t directly improve your fitness, but you can become healthier by using the device to improve your diet.
 That, in turn, could enable you to perform physical activities you might not have been able to do before.

-Can a low-carb diet improve my immune system and help prevent a viral infection?
+Can a low-carb diet improve your immune system and help prevent a viral infection?

 Studies have shown that people with weakened immune systems and preexisting conditions are more likely to develop severe symptoms related to viral infections.
 So yes, improving your overall health and fitness through diet, exercise and good sleep can certainly lower the risks associated with such an infection.
-To learn more about how to boost your immune system naturally (diet is one part of that), check out this article or watch my YouTube video.
+To learn more about how to boost your immune system naturally (diet is one part of that), check out this article or watch my YouTube video on the subject.

-The mobile app is also quite interactive and it inspires enough curiosity to make you keep going.
-I look forward to my Lumen score every morning almost as much as I look forward to my WHOOP recovery score.
+The mobile app is also quite interactive and it inspires enough curiosity to help you keep going.
+While testing the device, I looked forward to my Lumen score every morning almost as much as I look forward to my WHOOP recovery score.

 Medical Disclaimer